INVESTMENT GUIDE

 A typical SPE project's cost structure:

-Real Example: Terrá Jurerê
+Project Example: Terrá Jurerê

 1. Cash Flow: Developers need capital upfront to fund construction.
 Selling off-plan provides immediate cash flow without bank loans